ricardojoserf/SharpADS/README.md

 ### Write one ADS value

 Create or update and ADS value.
-The payload can be a string, hexadecimal value or a url to download a file:
+The payload can be a string, a hexadecimal value or a url to download a file:

 ```
 SharpADS.exe write FILE_PATH STREAM_NAME PAYLOAD
 ```

-String example:
+Example using a string:

 ```
 SharpADS.exe write c:\Temp\test.txt ADS_name1 RandomString
 ```

-Hexadecimal value example (payload starts with "0x..."):
+Example using a hexadecimal value (payload starts with "0x..."):

 ```
 SharpADS.exe write c:\Temp\test.txt ADS_name2 0x4142434445
 ```

-Download file example (payload starts with "http" or "https"):
+Example using the content of a downloaded file (payload starts with "http..." or "https..."):

 ```
 SharpADS.exe write c:\Temp\test.txt ADS_name3 http://127.0.0.1:8000/a.bin